 This coming week I have an outstanding representative of traditional music, direct from Cuba – the folkloric vocalist and shekere player Eladio “Don Pancho” Terry, performing in an ensemble with his two sons – the saxophonist Yosvany and the bassist Yunior, and one of my favorite pianists, Osmany Paredes.

 Don Pancho is a trip.
 Technically he’s an elder statesman but you wouldn’t know it by the way he moves.
-And of course, his sons Yosvany and Yunior are musicians, composers and bandleaders in their own right.
+And his sons Yosvany and Yunior are musicians, composers, and bandleaders.
 Osmany Paredes is the icing on the cake.

 I got a taste of the lovely Melvis Santa in her guest spot with El Gallo Mistico.
 I look forward to seeing her perform with her band on June 17th.

-Mario Rivera’s reeds are represented, in the beginning of the festival by AfroHORN’s Sam Newsome on soprano and Alex Harding on baritone saxophone, and also at the end by alto saxophonist Yosvany Terry; Rivera’s groundbreaking work combining folklore with jazz in his Merengue Jazz project is represented by AfroHORN and El Gallo Mistico.
+Mario Rivera’s reeds are represented, initially by AfroHORN’s Sam Newsome on soprano and Alex Harding on baritone saxophone, and also at the end by alto saxophonist Yosvany Terry; Rivera’s groundbreaking work combining folklore with jazz in his Merengue Jazz project is represented by AfroHORN and El Gallo Mistico.

 Mario Rivera loved Brazilian music – he listened to something from Brazil almost every day – so it must have been his spirit that inspired Ulisses Rocha, one of the best jazz guitarists of Brazil – to contact me to let me know that on his trip from Sao Paolo to Paris he could make a stopover in New York and come perform in the festival in August.